nullivex/ah-wiki/core/Actions.md

 ## General

-The core of actionHero is the Action framework, **actions** are the basic units of work.
-All connection types from all servers can use them generically.
+The core of actionHero is the Action framework, and **actions** are the basic units of work.
+All connection types from all servers can use actions.
 The goal of an action is to read `connection.params` an set the `connection.response` ( and `connection.error` when needed) values to build the response to the client.

 You can create you own actions by placing them in a `./actions/` folder at the root of your application.
 You can use the generator with `actionHero generateAction --name=myAction`

-Actions are called directly by clients, or by [tasks](https://github.com/evantahler/actionHero/wiki/Tasks) which can invoke them in the background

 Here's an example of a simple action which will return a random number to the client: